A national hub for the study and improvement of health & safety, training and performance in lacrosse.

 |Shane Caswell, PhD||Sports Research and Epidemiology||Fairfax, Va.|

 |Reuben Echemendia, PhD||Neuropsychology and Neurology||State College, Pa.|

 |Andrew Wolanin, PsyD||Psychology||Philadelphia, Pa.|

-Staff Contact: Jason Vescovi, Director, Center for Sports Science
+Staff Contact: Jason Vescovi, Director, Center for Sport Science

-The Center for Sport Science is supported by founding partner MedStar Health
+The Center for Sports Science i& Safety s supported by founding partner MedStar Health